samuelstjean/nlsam/README.md

 ## Questions / Need help / Think this is great software?

-If you need help or would like more information, don't hesitate to drop me a line at firstname@isi.uu.nl, where of course firstname needs to be replaced with samuel.
+If you need help or would like more information, don't hesitate to drop me a line at samuel.st_jean@university, where university needs to be replaced with med.lu.se

 ## References